"Ballot Boxes Must Be Removed to Confirm Oh Sehoon"...Jamsil 7-dong Continues to Block Counting

 Conservative YouTubers Continue to Protest, Chanting "Election Fraud"

-On the day of the 9th nationwide local elections, an unprecedented shortage of ballot papers occurred at the 2nd Polling Station in Jamsil 7-dong, Songpa-gu, Seoul.
-Election authorities attempted to remove the ballot boxes, but their attempts were blocked once again.
-While the Seoul Metropolitan Election Commission is trying to persuade the public by emphasizing that vote counting must proceed in order to confirm the winners, opposition remains strong.
+On the day of the 9th nationwide local elections, an unprecedented shortage of ballot papers occurred at the Jamsil 7-dong No. 2 polling station in Songpa-gu, Seoul.
+Election authorities attempted to remove the ballot boxes, but their efforts were blocked once again.
+The Seoul Metropolitan Election Commission has been trying to explain that ballot counting is necessary to confirm the winners, but resistance remains strong.

-At around 10:45 a.m. on June 4, Beomjin Kim, Secretary General of the Seoul Metropolitan Election Commission, stated in front of the senior citizen center where the 2nd Polling Station is located in Jamsil 7-dong, "The important thing right now is that the counting needs to be completed in order to confirm the winners."
-Citizens and some YouTubers on site, who were in a standoff, responded by shouting for a "re-vote" and "election fraud."
+At around 10:45 a.m. on June 4, Kim Beomjin, Secretary General of the Seoul Metropolitan Election Commission, stated in front of the senior citizens' center where the Jamsil 7-dong No. 2 polling station was set up, "What is important right now is that the ballot counting must be completed in order to confirm the winners."
+Citizens and several YouTubers in the standoff responded by chanting "re-vote" and "election fraud."

 Kim Beomjin, Secretary General of the Seoul Metropolitan Election Commission, is persuading citizens engaged in a standoff in front of the Jamsil 7-dong No. 2 polling station on the morning of the 4th.
 Photo by Jae-Hyun Park

-This polling station is one of 14 in Seoul that experienced a shortage of ballot papers.
-Residents who were unable to vote by 6 p.m. the previous day were given waiting tickets, and voting continued until 10 p.m.
-Currently, there are about 2,000 ballots inside two ballot boxes that have not yet been removed.
-Many polling stations in Songpa-gu, Gangnam-gu, and Gwangjin-gu, which also experienced shortages, are categorized as having strong conservative leanings.
-This has fueled the opposition parties' claims of election fraud.
+This site is one of 14 polling stations in Seoul that experienced a shortage of ballot papers.
+Residents who could not vote by 6 p.m. the previous day were given waiting tickets, and voting continued until 10 p.m.
+Currently, about 2,000 ballots remain in two ballot boxes that have not been removed.
+Many of the polling stations with ballot shortages in Songpa-gu, Gangnam-gu, and Gwangjin-gu are classified as conservative-leaning areas.
+This has further fueled the opposition's claims of election fraud.

 On the morning of the 4th at around 8 a.m., citizens and conservative-leaning YouTubers who had gathered since the previous night have been blocking the removal of the ballot box for over 10 hours at the senior citizens' center of an apartment complex in Jamsil 7-dong, where the second polling station is set up.
 Photo by Jaehyun Park

-The Seoul Metropolitan Election Commission has stated that it does not plan to forcibly transport the ballot boxes immediately, but since most other regions have completed counting, the transport is considered inevitable to conclude the election.
-However, due to concerns over potential physical clashes, it appears difficult to attempt a forced removal.
-Election authorities have not withdrawn their intention to transport the ballot boxes.
+The Seoul Metropolitan Election Commission has stated it will not immediately force the transfer of the ballot boxes, but since the vote counting has been completed in most regions, the removal of the ballot boxes here is essential to conclude the election.
+However, due to concerns about possible physical clashes, a forced removal appears unlikely.
+The election authorities have not withdrawn their intention to transfer the ballot boxes.

-Meanwhile, the People's Livelihood Countermeasures Committee has filed a police complaint against Noh Tae-ak, Chairman of the National Election Commission, Heo Cheol-hoon, Secretary General, Oh Min-seok, Chairman of the Seoul Metropolitan Election Commission, and Beomjin Kim, Secretary General, on charges of abuse of authority and dereliction of duty.
+Meanwhile, the Committee for Public Livelihood Countermeasures has filed a police complaint against Roh Tae-ak, Chairperson of the National Election Commission, Heo Cheol-hoon, Secretary General of the National Election Commission, Oh Minseok, Chairperson of the Seoul Metropolitan Election Commission, and Kim Beomjin, Secretary General of the Seoul Metropolitan Election Commission, on charges of abuse of power and dereliction of duty.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.